DataDog/documentation/content/en/security/cloud_siem/entities_and_risk_scoring.md

 {{< img src="security/entities/entity-side-panel.png" alt="The details panel for an entity" style="width:90%;" >}}

-The **What happened** section of the panel displays the count of related signals and how they have contributed to the risk score, as well as any potential configuration risks.
+The **What Happened** section of the panel displays the count of related signals and how they have contributed to the risk score, as well as any potential configuration risks.

 The **What contributes** section displays the list of fired signals, relevant misconfigurations, and identity risks.